boardroom-inc/protocol-Info/protocols/fantomstarter/overview.md

 # FantomStarter
+Meet the platform that enables everyone to participate first in the most promising projects and products with solid business plans to win top blockchain opportunities

 ## Overview
 FantomStarter DAO empowers the token and NFT holders to decide about the next projects to be launched on the platform.
+We are a team of professionals working in crypto for more than 5 years.
+Every sale decision of the protocol gets added to vote before being published on the dApp.
+FantomStarter Smart subcribers are the members of the DAO.

 ### Why FantomChain ?
 Time and time again, we evaluate and advise start-ups.
 The biggest challenge projects